Towards Circular Greenhouse Horticulture

 Including plastic use across the value chain in the transition to a circular economy

-Including plastics in greenhouse horticulture across the whole value chain in the transition to a circular economy is a challenge, but also provides opportunities.
+Including plastics in greenhouse horticulture across the whole value chain in the transition to a circular economy is a challenge.
 The first step in this process is to critically consider how important these products are, and whether they really serve an important purpose.
 If they do, then perhaps this purpose can be served by a biobased material, to reduce our dependence on oil and natural gas.
 New products could be biodegradable, so that organic waste becomes easier to valorise.
 Supply chains can also focus on plastic products that can be infinitely recycled after collection, without a decrease in quality.
 In addition to applied research, coordinating efforts are required to make supply chain agreements in order to achieve the circular ambitions regarding plastic; for example to organise mono-flows and return logistics.

-Water is essential for plants, and so also for growers.
+Water is essential for plants, and, therefore, also for growers.
 The majority of the water used in greenhouses for irrigation is rainwater.
 To a lesser extent, groundwater is used, and a handful of crops also use surface water.
 Tap water is another possible source, but because of its costs and quality, it is rarely used.

 Rainwater most often used for irrigation

-One of the reasons rain water is preferred is its high quality.
+One of the reasons rainwater is preferred is its high quality.
 For most (substrate-based) crops, it is important that irrigation water contains as little sodium as possible.
 Sodium barely gets taken up by the crop, which can lead to it accumulating in the irrigation system as water gets recirculated.
 High sodium concentrations can compromise the absorption of fertiliser by the crop.
-Ground-, surface- and tap water often contain too much sodium, which has to first be removed through techniques like reverse osmosis.
+Ground, surface and tap water often contain too much sodium, which first needs to be removed through techniques like reverse osmosis.
 An additional downside of surface water is that it may contain pathogens.